What is Migraine Disorder?

 To diagnose migraines, doctors look for a pattern of symptoms, risk factors, and family history.
-Because the symptoms of migraines often closely resemble the symptoms of other severe neurological problems, your doctor will likely focus on ruling out those other problems before moving on to treatment for migraines.
+Because the symptoms of migraines often closely resemble the signs of other severe neurological problems, your doctor will likely focus on ruling out those other problems before moving on to treatment for migraines.

 Diagnostic steps may include:

 - Blood and laboratory tests.
-These tests will look at the patient’s blood chemistry for issues that may be causing the symptoms.
+These tests look at the patient’s blood chemistry for issues that may be causing the symptoms.

 - CT scans.
 A CT scan uses X-rays to create images of your brain.
 Again, your doctor may prescribe a CT scan to look for other problems–such as a tumor, bleeding, or infection–that could be causing your symptoms.